|

 Sometimes a family is just two scorned princes, a druid/rogue hottie, a burly surly mechanic, and their litter of adopted orphan kittens.
 Anyway, I strongly suggest tracking this show down and giving it a watch if you can.
 Whether or not you were ever a fan of the original, there is a boundless inspiration to be found in the reboot, and even though we're (at the time of writing this) 12 years past the point of ever seeing a proper continuation or conclusion, I think it's more than worth it to experience the ride for what it is.
 If Plot is your main interest in the shows you watch, you'll find yourself sucked in by the complex, layered story of this show, only to be ultimately sad that it never reaches a proper conclusion onscreen.
 But if you're like me and just enjoy the ride regardless of the destination, you'll love its commitment to telling incredibly cool short stories over such a wide variety of genres.
 There's so much to be found here, so much to explore.
 It would be a shame to let all this go to waste just because the Big Story suddenly drops off the face of the earth at the end!
 Strongly recommended for fans of long-running and somewhat aimless adventure shows.
 If, like me, you grew up in the wake of exploration and culture-driven cartoons like Johnny Quest, The Pirates of Dark Water, or Mighty Max, or if you're just into action/adventure shows with recurring story elements like Gargoyles, The Secret Saturdays, or even Adventure Time, you'll LOVE ThunderCats 2011.

 No matter which aspect you end up watching it for, I doubt you'll regret watching it.
 And on one final note...
-If you think I've had a lot of nice things to say about ThunderCats 2011 in spite of its circumstances and in spite of certain people's (bad) opinions, just you wait until I eventually get around to writing the third (and final?) part of this review saga: the inevitable deep dive into the much-maligned ThunderCats Roar.
+If you think I've had a lot of nice things to say about ThunderCats 2011 in spite of its circumstances and in spite of certain people's (bad) opinions, just you wait until I eventually get around to writing the third (and final?) part of this review saga: the inevitable deep dive into the much-maligned ThunderCats Roar (EDIT: it's up now!).
 Oh buddy, do I have a lot to say about that one too!

 |